-Well, for starters almost everybody in the world knows it is where the famous Chateau du Versailles is located—the one where Queen Marie Antoinette lived with her husband King Louis XIV and their children.
+Well, for starters almost everybody in the world knows it is where the famous Chateau du Versailles is located—the one where Queen Marie Antoinette lived with her husband King Louis XVI and their children.
 And what happened to them during the French Revolution.
 Specifically how the word Guillotine came into the modern lexicon.
 No, they weren’t killed there, but taken to the Concierge in Paris before their famous public execution in Paris.

 Explore more in the City of Versailles

 The City of Versailles in France is located about 1 hour west of Paris.
 To get there after your arrival at the main airport of CDG or Charles De Gaulle you can train directly to Versailles using the RER B train, getting off at the Notre Dame stop, switch to the platform to connect to the RER C which goes directly to the Chateau du Versailles Rive Gauche station.
 However, there is a second train line of the RER C which goes to the Versailles Chantiers station.
 It ends up only being an additional 15 minute walk further away from the Chateau but it does give you a better option to stay in this area of the city and explore.

 Originally built in 1849, I was surprised to learn its most recent renovation was in 1932.
 Compared to the other train station “across town” it’s much more elegant in an Art Nouveau style with an expansive overhead ceiling, and tiled floor that is surprisingly clean.
 Vending machines and even a nice little café/coffee shop are located inside.
 Download the Transilien network map to your phone and be able to connect to further routes out from Versailles.
 The end point on this particular train route is the city of Brest way out on the edge of the Atlantic Ocean in the Southwest region of France.